yhrgintoki/robotfeeding-website/content/tutorials/overview.md

 bin  env.sh  include  lib  setup.bash  setup.sh  _setup_util.py  setup.zsh  share
  {{< / highlight >}}

- So `setup.**` (** because you can run .bashr, .sh, or .zsh and get the same effect) sets up ROS environment variables and paths.
+ So `setup.**` (** because you can run .bashrc, .sh, or .zsh and get the same effect) sets up ROS environment variables and paths.
 So if you ever see an error that says that it can't find a package, or that roscore isn't a command, it is because you have not sourced your `setup.**` like so
  `source ~/catkin_ws/devel/setup.bash`
 We usually prevent this by putting the above in your `~/.bashrc` a file that is run everytime you log in.
 So now if you change directories to `~/catkin_ws/src/` you will see all the ros packages.
 When you want to make new ROS software you make a package and you put it here.
 Why?
 Because when you run `catkin_make` it looks in this directory for the packages it needs to build. `catkin_make` needs to be run in the `~/catkin_ws/` directory and should be run after every update in code.
 Although, since python is an interpreted language, we do not have to run `catkin_make` everytime we edit code, but in C++ we would.